-A 'sorted' collection holds records in order by one or more key fields.
-You can look up a record by key instantly and iterate all records in key order.
+A sorted collection holds records in order by one or more fields you choose as the sort criteria (called "key fields").
+You can look up a record by those fields instantly and iterate all records in that order.
 The collection stays sorted as you add new elements — no manual sorting needed.
-Declare the key fields inside angle brackets: 'field' sorts ascending, '-field' descending.
+Declare the key fields inside angle brackets: field sorts A→Z / 0→9 (ascending), -field sorts Z→A / 9→0 (descending).

 struct Elm {